 It seems everyone loves a tall lingerie chest.
 They are often the perfect choice for a painted furniture makeover.
 Whether you choose to paint a lingerie chest in all one color, ombre or layers they just about always look great.
 A tall lingerie chest is also an ideal piece of furniture due to its tall narrow design and many drawers.
 When I discovered this vintage lingerie chest online I knew I had to scoop it up.

 Make sure to stick around all the way to the end, its Furniture Fixer Upper time where my fellow furniture painting friends join in and share their projects as well.
 Disclosure: This tall lingerie chest post contains affiliate links for your convenience.
 I may be compensated if you make a purchase after clicking on my links.
 Click here for my full disclosure policy.

-Tools & Supplies to for your Tall Lingerie Chest Makeover
+Tools & Supplies to Paint Layers on your Tall Lingerie Chest